 Recent studies have suggested that riluzole; an anti-glutamatergic agent may be effective.
 Studies also suggest that D-cycloserine (an N-methyl-D-aspartic acid (NMDA) receptor agonist) administered in combination with cognitive behavioral therapy, prior to sessions, may speed treatment response time.

 This is a non-ablative, and therefore potentially reversible, a surgical technique that involves the electrical stimulation of the basal ganglia by implanted electrodes, creating a ‘functional lesion’.
 Although this has had success, often impressively so in refractory cases, issues still remain regarding subject selection and the optimum anatomical targets.

 This is very occasionally recommended in cases of chronic and severe OCD that has not responded to other treatments.
 Surgical interventions such as subcaudal tractotomy and cingulotomy, with small yttrium radioactive implants, which induce lesions in the cingulate area or the ventromedial quadrant of the frontal lobe, have shown to be effective.

-The most common psychiatric comorbidities found in adults with the Obsessive-compulsive disorder are as follows:
+The most common psychiatric comorbidities found in adults with obsessive-compulsive disorder are as follows:

 - Anxiety disorder (e.g., panic disorder, social anxiety disorder, generalized anxiety disorder, specific phobia).